umairziyan/minigrep/README.md

 # minigrep

 A simple version of `grep` (**g**lobally search a **r**egular **e**xpression and **p**rint).
-In the simplest use case, `grep` searches a specified file for a specified string.
+In the simplest use case, `grep` searches a specified file for a specified string (it allows regex patterns).
 Minigrep accepts two arguments: a string and a file path.
 It reads the file and searches for lines that contain the specified string, then prints those matching lines.

 ## Table of Contents